 The newly published independent evaluation revealed that, overall, BICF II has been a successful program.
 It has supported systemic changes to improve the business environment that are resulting in transformative outcomes despite the setbacks caused by the COVID-19 pandemic and a challenging political economy for implementing reforms.
 The BICF II program responded to the needs of the private sector and the Government of Bangladesh.
 It identified critical investment climate issues and designed interventions to respond to key government priorities for private sector development and job creation, such as digitization to improve government-tobusiness (G2B) services, policy reform, and industrial infrastructure related to ease of doing business, attraction of private investment, and export diversification.
 The program designed a collection of high-performing activities.
-Many of them exceeded their ambitious output

-IFC Scan Guide: Policy and Regulatory Dimension of Pood Safety, Food Fortification, Food Loss and Waste, Livestock Production (Animal Weifare and Use of Antibiotics) and outcome targets, except for a few components, which were delayed due to the pandemic.
+Many of them exceeded their ambitious output and outcome targets, except for a few components, which were delayed due to the pandemic.
 The program also demonstrated flexibility and adaptability in responding to the pandemic.